leodido/ng-caret-aware/README.md

 #### Releases

-Latest release files are in the [dist](tree/master/dist/) directory of this repository.
+Latest release files are in the [dist](dist/) directory of this repository.

 #### Note

-At the moment this directive can be used as attribute and comment.
+At the moment this directive can be used as attribute or as comment.

 APIs
 ----